I know your time is precious, and so I wouldn’t like to waste it.

-MEDDIC sales methodology recognizes this and emphasizes on gaining an in-depth understanding of a company’s technical, legal, and commercial buying decision criteria.
+MEDDIC sales methodology recognizes this and emphasizes gaining an in-depth understanding of a company’s technical, legal, and commercial buying decision criteria.

 They might want software that integrates with their current tech stack or might have set a fixed budget for buying a solution and aren’t willing to negotiate on it.

 Discovering the factors a prospect considers while buying a new product will help you in determining whether you can meet them or not.

 If not, then there is no point wasting your and the prospect’s precious time.
 Instead, you can utilize your precious hours on a more lucrative deal that might convert.

 Spend your time on the right deals, always!

 Get a bird's eye view of your sales pipeline with Salesmate.Pipeline Management CRM

 4. Decision process

 Doesn’t it seem like a twin brother of Decision Criteria?